DataResponsibly/Virny/docs/api/metrics/overall-uncertainty.md

 - **uq_predict_probas** (*pandas.core.frame.DataFrame*)

-    A pandas dataframe of predictions (probabilities) from all estimators in the bootstrap
+    A pandas dataframe of predictions (probabilities) from all estimators in the bootstrap.